 |Reliability||Functions under nearly any condition||Prone to failure when exposed to dirt, dust, and mud||AK-47|

-Just looking at the side by side comparison, one has to give the nod to the AR-15/M16 platform.
-It has better accuracy and superior ballistics at long range, but the higher price can be off-putting to some buyers.
-The AK-47 is clearly superior with regard to reliability and short range ballistics, making it an obvious choice for anyone needing a short range tactical rifle.
-It’s traits clearly make it the better choice for close quarters urban or jungle fighting where engagements will usually be less than 100 yards.
+Just looking at the side-by-side comparison, one has to give the nod to the AR-15/M16.
+It is more accurate and offers superior ballistics at long range.
+The AK-47 is clearly superior for reliability and short-range ballistics, making it an obvious choice for anyone who needs a short-range tactical rifle.
+Its traits clearly make it the better choice for close-quarters urban or jungle fighting in which engagements will usually be fewer than 100 yards.

-These ballistic differences disappear when you compare the AK-74 to the AR-15 platform instead of the AK-47.
-The AK-74 fires a 5.45x39mm cartridge which has a similar performance to the NATO 5.56mm standard round.
-The AR still wins out on accuracy compared to the AK-74, but the ballistics are the same out to 600 yards.
-What’s that mean?
-Even though the effects of a hit on a target at long range would be about the same, with the AR-15 you’re more likely to actually hit your target at 600 yards than if you were firing the AK-74.
-This is primarily due to differences in bolt design and barrel attachment.
+Those ballistic differences disappear when you compare the AK-74, instead of the AK-47, to the AR-15.
+The AK-74 fires a 5.45x39mm cartridge with similar performance to the NATO 5.56mm standard round.
+The AR still wins on accuracy, but the ballistics are the same out to 600 yards.
+What does that mean?
+Although the effects of a hit on a target at long range are about the same, with the AR-15 you are more likely to actually hit your target at 600 yards than with the AK-74.
+That primarily is due to differences in bolt design and barrel attachment.

 Still, at the end of the day, the customer staring at both rifles has to make a decision.
-Do you go with fool proof reliability at a lower cost and choose the AK, or do you drop the extra cash on the AR-15, what Caleb Giddings calls “the Lego System of weapons” and have an accurate and modular system that can be adapted to multiple roles and calibers?
-If you’re like me, you spend even more and get one of each.
-Which one you choose will ultimately depend on the role you want it to play.
-Need the ultimate in reliability and close range support?
+Do you go with fool-proof reliability at a lower cost and choose the AK, or drop the extra cash on the AR-15 (what many call “the Lego System of weapons”) and have an accurate, modular system you can adapt to multiple roles and calibers?
+If you are like me, you will spend even more and get one of each.
+Which one you choose ultimately will depend on the role you want it to play.
+Need the ultimate in reliability and close-range support?
 Get the AK.
-More interested in an easily modified modular system that boasts excellent long range accuracy and ballistics?
+More interested in an easily modified modular system that boasts excellent long-range accuracy and ballistics?
 Get the AR.